DanielRendox/RoutineTracker/README.md

 You can install the app from the [GitHub releases](https://github.com/DanielRendox/RoutineTracker/releases) page or build it yourself by [cloning the project](https://docs.github.com/articles/cloning-a-repository) and launching it in the [Android Studio](https://developer.android.com/studio).

-Please note that the SQLDelight plugin v2.0.2 does not work well with the new Android Studio Koala.
+Please note that the SQLDelight plugin `v2.0.2` does not work well with the new Android Studio Koala.
 Since the project uses SQLDelight, this results in an internal error that disables syntax highlighting for project files.
-If you have it installed, you might want to disable it for smoother browsing.
+So if you have this plugin installed, you might want to disable it for smoother browsing.
 Alternatively, you can download an older version of Android Studio from the [download archives](https://developer.android.com/studio/archive).

 ## What do you think?